mecid/mecid.github.io/_posts/2021-06-08-what-is-new-in-swiftui-after-wwdc21.md

 ```

 #### AsyncImage
-The thing that I didn't expect was the new *AsyncImage* view. *AsyncImage* view allows you to download and present remote images using URLSession.
-It provides a very lovely API which very to use.
+The thing I didn't expect was the new *AsyncImage* view. *AsyncImage* view allows you to download and present remote images using *URLSession*.
+It provides a very lovely API which very easy to use.
 Let's take a look at it.

 ```swift
 struct Post: Hashable {